Isolation critical graphs under multiple edge subdivision: Abstract

-We prove that for each integer $q \ge 1$ there exists a $(\iota,q)$-critical graph, while for a given graph $G$, the admissible values of $q$ satisfy $1 \le q \le |E(G)| - 1$.
-In addition, we provide a general characterisation of $(\iota,1)$-critical graphs as well as a constructive characterisation of $(\iota,1)$-critical trees. \ as required.
+In Section~\ref{sec:1crit}, we provide a general characterization of $(\iota,1)$-critical graphs as well as a constructive characterization of $(\iota,1)$-critical trees, demonstrating that $(\iota,1)$-criticality can be checked in linear time for a tree.

+\paragraph{\textbf{Background.}} The concept of critical graphs in domination has a long history with numerous operations that alter a graph in small ways (for standard domination, see for example~\cite{AP07,BHHR05, BKK15, F96, S91,SB83,WA79, ZSZ25}).
+The idea of $q$-criticality for the domination number with respect to subdivision of edges was introduced recently by Dettlaff et al.~in \cite{magda} (for additional results related to the effect of edge subdivision on the domination number of a graph, see for example~\cite{fav1,bhv,fav3,fav2}).
+Recall that a graph $G$ is \emph{$(\gamma,q)$-critical} if $\gamma(G_A)>\gamma(G)$ for each $A\subseteq E(G)$ with $|A|=q$, and $\gamma(G_{A'})=\gamma(G)$ for some $A'\subseteq E(G)$ with $|A'|=q-1$.
+The paper \cite{magda} discusses some general properties of $(\gamma,q)$-critical graphs and characterizes the $(\gamma,|V(T)|-1)$-critical trees $T$ as well as some classes of $(\gamma,k)$-critical trees for $k \in \{2,3\}$.